iPhone 6 contract deals – what’s best for you?

 ##iPhone 6 and iPhone 6S Plus key features

-The iPhone 6 and iPhone 6 are almost identical.
+The iPhone 6 and iPhone 6 plus are almost identical.

 Both phones feature the same premium build, as well as the same improved camera, more powerful processor and are powered by Apple’s iOS operating system.